Did you know that there are thousands of phrasal verbs in English?

 They were married for five years, but it didn’t work out.
 They were just too different.

-Do you want to practise using phrasal verbs with a native-speaking teacher?
+Do you want to practise using phrasal verbs with a native-level teacher?
 Visit the Lingoda website and sign up for your free 7-day trial today!